-On reading through the reports of various trips, tours and travels on this website, you will notice that that there is a lot of information about the naming of places and features – toponymy.
+The reports of the various trips, tours and travels on the Adventures website have a lot of information about place names – their naming of and features – toponymy.

 Accurate toponymy can a tell a story of a place’s discovery, its naming and why it was so named.
-And because we travel to so many places in Australia, with an emphasis on Western Australia, we like to find out about where we have been, where we are and where we are going to.
-Often there is much attendant data in the toponymy, beyond the bald facts, that can enrich and preserve a region’s culture.
+If you like to find out about where you have been, where you are and where you are going obviously you are to work with place names and names of features.
+Often, beyond the bald facts of a place or region, there is much attendant data in the toponymy that can enrich and preserve its culture.
 This toponomic information then flows over to Geographic Information Systems (GISs) – a discipline plagued with lies, deception and political correctness – fortunately the initial two are not seen so often in modern Australian toponymy/mapping.

 In 2011, the Geographic Names Committee produced a booklet titled Policies and Standards for Geographical Naming in Western Australia.
 A PDF of this may be accessed here.
 Additionally, the Committee for Geographical Names of Australasia has produced Guidelines for the Consistent Use of Place Name’, which may be accessed here.